ServiceNowDevProgram/example-instancescan-checks/README.md

 ### getMessage() called in Client Script
 This is a simple table check to find client scripts with use the getMessage function but do not preload messages using the Messages field.
 As the check does a simple contains query it could produce false-positives if the getMessage is either commented or from another library.

+###
+This will check ACL rules with operation READ for usage of Glide API calls, i.e. GlideRecord and GlideAggregate as these can cause significant performance impact. s the check does a simple contains query it could produce false-positives if the getMessage is either commented or from another library.

 ## Category: Security

 ## Category: User Experience